Change text size:

 Here at Patchwork Hub, we are determined to strive for equality for all and to integrate accessibility and disability inclusion into the future of work.

-By bringing you this brief overlooked history of the Disability Rights movement, we hope to spark curiosity and raise awareness for this under-appreciated history.
-With as many as 14.1 million disabled people in the UK and 1 billion disabled people globally, it’s vital that we continue to fight for what is right.
+By bringing you this brief overlooked history of the Disability Rights Movement, we hope to spark curiosity and raise awareness for this under-appreciated history.
+With as many as 16 million disabled people in the UK and 1 billion disabled people globally, it’s vital that we continue to fight for what is right.

 Written by Adya Manoj